Author: Catherine Hale

 The importance of the Chronic Illness Inclusion Project is that it can help to give visibility to the experiences of people with energy impairments.
 As it does so it reveals that the idea of an energy impairment offers a totally different - and much more truthful - analysis of how people's relationship to society creates disability and exclusion.
 Moreover, it implies that systems of healthcare, community access and social security will need to be radically revised if people with chronic illness are going to be treated as equal citizens.

 This report - the first in a series of publications that the project will be releasing in 2019 - makes clear that the challenge of managing severely limited energy makes for a radically different understanding of inclusion.

-The paper is also available for screen readers as a word document see link: Stories of Our Lives AT below.
+The paper is also available for screen readers as a word document click the link: Stories of Our Lives AT, below.

 This report was published with support from the National Lottery funded DRILL programme.